 1.2.2.
 Anniversary Notice

-William and Elizabeth's 25th wedding anniversary was January 31, 1881.
-Will need to search contemporary newspaper accounts to see if mention was made of any anniversary celebrations.
+Elizabeth and Daniel's 25th wedding anniversary would have been December 5, 1872.
+Will need to search contemporary newspaper accounts to see if mention was made of their anniversary.

 1.2.3.
 Divorce Decree